MISCELLANEOUS WRITINGS | 2019 EDITION | VOLUME 20

 A person is a leader because their readily verifiable actions, body of work and character speak louder than the biased commendation of friend, self proclamations, or bitter accusation of foes.
 And they thrive on sacrifice and patience that is rare in an age of inattention, knowing that “inventing and pioneering require the willingness to be misunderstood for long periods of time”.

-Proceed or finish below.
-And for leadership, strategy, or personal consultation, contact me here.
+Proceed to self-improvement (click/tap) or finish below.
+For consultation, contact me here.